Data Analysis Post-Degree Certificate

 Careers in Data Analysis

 Many Canadian and local employers are looking for people with data analysis skills.
-Have a look at a list of some of the recent jobs ads.
-These are all positions a graduate of the DAC could apply for.
-This Globe and Mail article does a good job of summarizing the many opportunities available.
+The Globe and Mail wrote an article that does a good job of summarizing the many opportunities available.

 The post-degree certificate builds on the skills and knowledge you have already acquired in earning your first degree allowing you to employ them fully in modern data-driven enterprise.
 The combination of your degree background and your data analysis skills can make you an attractive employee.

 Data Analysis at UFV

 As a data analysis student at UFV you will acquire the skills needed to extract reliable information from large data sets.
 With carefully designed courses taken in both computing and statistics, you will gain the data-base skills you need to house, extract, manipulate and maintain data in the real-world ways in which it arises and you will learn the statistical techniques needed to collect data correctly, assess its quality, analyze it, and present the information effectively to decision makers.
 The industry standard statistical software environments SAS and R will be used throughout.

 You can begin the program and earn the certificate in about 10 months, beginning in September and finishing in mid-June.

 For more information, including entrance requirements, fees, and how to apply, visit the Academic Calendar.

 For more information about when the program's statistics courses will be offered, see the (tentative) upper level Math and Stats Course Schedule.

 What if I am Still Working on My First Degree?